Synapse A2A Communication

 Existing READY agent can handle it synapse send — reuse is faster (avoids startup overhead)

-Task needs a different model's strengths Spawn a different type (Claude spawns Gemini, etc.)
+Task needs a different model's strengths synapse spawn a different type (Claude spawns Gemini / Codex, etc.)

 User specified agent count Follow exactly